Originally posted 2017-08-25 18:44:03.

 Prostitution, the right of a woman to say, ‘It’s my body and I will decide what to do with it,’ is like acid in the face of feminism.
 It is a beacon of liberty — ‘I own my body and you, society, cannot stop me from doing as I will with it.’
 Feminists care not a jot for the individual, only for the group.
 We can make a simple rule of thumb: masculine = individualism, feminine = collectivism.
 This is the great divide in politics and why Feminism and Marxism are so closely related.
 Marxism is feminine because it is collectivist; Feminism is Marxist for the same reason.

-There is no substantive difference between Feminism and Marxism.
 The struggle has nothing to do with class, or race, or ethnicity, or culture.
 It is simple: feminists desire to colonise the whole of society and destroy both individuality and masculinity.

 Prostitution stymies them because as long as there are prostitutes, a man can employ one and so render his pair-bonded mate’s decision to withhold sex — on whatever pretext — null.
 By doing so he destroys women’s power over him, and by implication, Feminism’s power over society.